8 wins & 3 nominations.

 Built around intimately-told personal stories of Hasidic and Orthodox Jews who are gay or lesbian, the film portrays a group of people who face a profound dilemma - how to reconcile their passionate love of Judaism and the Divine with the drastic Biblical prohibitions that forbids homosexuality.
-Written by

 up and out

 The hidden lives of gay and lesbian Orthodox and Hasidic Jews.

 Also Known As: